 St. Pete Beach in Pinellas County, Florida — The American South (South Atlantic)

 Location.
-27° 41.227′ N, 82° 44.191′ W. Marker is in St. Pete Beach, Florida, in Pinellas County.
-Marker is at the intersection of Pass-a-Grille Way and 7th Avenue on Pass-a-Grille Way.
-The marker is located near the southern tip of Long Key, on the Pass-a-Grille Channel side of the island.
-It is across Pass-a-Grille Way from the 7th Ave.
-Fishing Pier.
+27° 41.345′ N, 82° 44.28′ W. Marker is in St. Pete Beach, Florida, in Pinellas County.
+Marker is on Gulf Way near 10th Avenue, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 608 Pass-a-Grille Way, Saint Petersburg FL 33706, United States of America.
+Marker is at or near this postal address: 900 Gulf Way, Saint Petersburg FL 33706, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 10, 2018.
-This page originally submitted on November 14, 2011, by Glenn Sheffield of Tampa, Florida.
-This page has been viewed 1,025 times since then and 107 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on November 14, 2011, by Glenn Sheffield of Tampa, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 16, 2020.
+It was originally submitted on September 15, 2012.
+This page has been viewed 519 times since then and 25 times this year.
+Photos: 1. submitted on September 15, 2012. • Craig Swain was the editor who published this page.